 The team was progressing rapidly, creating the need for the club to have their own bigger and better home ground, where they could stage their ambitions.
 Searching out for the best location, PAOK’s administration chose an area at Toumba that belonged to the Ministry of National Defence.

 The specific area was picked for two reasons.
 Firstly, that neighborhood of Thessaloniki had an indissoluble bond with the refugees from Asia Minor.
 Secondly, the huge stretch on offer permitted PAOK to create a big arena.
 After the essential negotiations, the club purchased the 7.5-acre area and construction began.
 There was also a lottery authorized to help finance the works.

 Toumba Stadium opened its gates for the first time on 6 September 1959 to welcome PAOK and their supporters.
-It was inaugurated by the Minister of National Defence, G. Themelis.
+Prime Minister Konstantinos Karamanlis attended the event and the venue was inaugurated by the Minister of National Defence, G. Themelis.
 Before kick-off of the friendly encounter against AEK, the ball was thrown from a military aircraft overflying the premises.